Cross-Modal Distillation for RGB-Depth Person Re-Identification: Results and Discussion

-A remarkable finding is the significant difference in performance when alternating the modality used as gallery and query between RGB and depth.
-Our results suggest that a higher level of performance can be achieved in all networks when the gallery consists of RGB images.
-The explanation for this behavior can be found in the single-modal re-identification performance of depth and RGB.
-In fact, when calculating the performance of the network with single-modal re-identification, the RGB modality provides better results than with depth.
-Therefore, if RGB images are in the gallery the probability of meaningful embeddings for the images is higher than for depth in gallery.
-As the performance indicators are more influenced by meaningful embeddings in the gallery, we see this effect.
-Hence, a recommendation for future work on cross-modal re-identification is to report for both gallery and query definitions.

-Figure~\ref{resultsbiwi} shows an example of results for the best performing cross-modal distillation network (Resnet50 with softmax loss) on BIWI dataset, where the query image is RGB and the gallery image is depth.
-Query images are selected randomly in test set.
-This figure highlights the complexity of the task, which is very difficult to solve for humans.
+The performance obtained for models trained with the two losses is only slightly differing (see Table~\ref{biwitab}).
+The overall best performance is obtained with a baseline in networks trained with softmax loss with an average mAP of 30.1\% with RGB as gallery (G) and depth (D) as query and 27.1\% for depth as gallery and RGB as query.
+Figure~\ref{resultsbiwi} shows an example of results for a network trained with cross-modal distillation on BIWI dataset, where the query image is RGB and the gallery image is depth.
+This Figure highlights the complexity of the task, as the differences between the gallery images are subtle.

-Figure~\ref{robotpku_transresults} presents the average mAP accuracy of the cross-modal distillation networks trained on the RobotPKU dataset in the cross-modal tasks.
-We present the same results as with the BIWI dataset.
-Since it is not possible to train a network with triplet loss in depth (see section~\ref{sec:singmod}), these results are not reported in the table.
-The results on RobotPKU data mirror the findings from the BIWI dataset.
-Again, the transfer from depth to RGB significantly outperforms the transfer from RGB to depth.
-The difference of the best networks in mAP is 11\%/7.5\% for varying query and gallery population.
-The best overall network is Resnet50 trained with softmax and a transfer from depth to RGB.
-Similarly to observations on BIWI data, the accuracy for RGB as gallery (G) and depth as query (Q) is higher compared to depth as Gallery (G) and RGB as Query (Q).